 Love yarn?
-Love colour?
+Love color?
 Of course you do!
 Get ready for the ultimate guide to dyeing yarn.
 If you’re anything like the LoveKnitting crew, you love DIY.
 And when we’re talking DIY, we mean Dye it Yourself of course.
-What could be more fun than switching your spaghetti for yarn and your ingredients for natural dye colourings, to WIP-up your very own brilliant shades of yarn!
+What could be more fun than switching your spaghetti for yarn and your ingredients for natural dye colorings, to WIP-up your very own brilliant shades of yarn!

 But wait, do you feel like a fish out of water?
 Staring at your beetroots in bemusement?
 Don’t sweat, we’re right here with you.
 Follow this ultimate guide to everything you need to know about how to dye yarn and soon you’ll be creating real-life magic before your very eyes.

 Let’s get you started with just the basics of how to dye yarn at home.

 We want your first steps in yarn dyeing to be easy, and that means sticking with animal (protein) fibers for your at home yarn dyeing.
 While acrylics and cottons are great for quick and affordable knitting, these fibers don’t hold dye easily.
 In contrast, alpaca, merino, wool, and mohair absorb dye really well.

 What can I dye yarn with?

 This is the fun bit.
 Choosing the colors!
 Did you know most of the ingredients you need for dyeing yarn can be found in your very own kitchen cupboard?
 (I know we were amazed too!)
 Kool-Aid, food coloring, certain leaves and flowers, and lots of fruit and veg make great yarn dyes and can give you brilliant colors.